How to choose a SAFe certification

 What about Implementing SAFe, can I start there?

-While this class does not have SAFe experience or training as a prerequisite, many SAFe Program Consultant Trainers (the SPCTs that teach the Implementing SAFe class) believe that Leading SAFe should be a prerequisite and I happen to agree!
+While Implementing SAFe does not have SAFe experience or training as a prerequisite, many SAFe Program Consultant Trainers (the SPCTs that teach the Implementing SAFe class) believe that Leading SAFe should be a prerequisite and I happen to agree!
 While the two-day Leading SAFe course content is included in the Implementing SAFe class, most people struggle to absorb 4-days of brand new knowledge.
 Taking Leading SAFe, or in fact almost any SAFe training class, prior to Implementing SAFe is a way of priming the brain for this intense learning experience.
 Bottom line – we don’t recommend Implementing SAFe for beginners to agile or SAFe.

 I already have one (or more) SAFe certifications, what class should I take next?